-In support of the goal of valid score interpretations for each examinee, then, such scoring training procedures are implemented for the Regents Examination in Algebra I (Common Core).
+In support of the goal of valid score interpretations for each examinee, then, such scoring training procedures are implemented for the Regents Examination in Physical Setting/Earth Science.
 Operational raters are selected based on expertise in the exam subject and are assigned a specific set of items to score.
-No more than one-third of the items on the test are assigned to any one rater.
+No more than approximately one-half of the items on the test are assigned to any one rater.
 This has the effect of increasing the consistency of scoring across examinee responses by allowing each rater to focus on a subset of items.
 It also assures that no one rater is allowed to score the entire test for any one student.
 This practice reduces the effect of any potential bias of a single rater on individual examinees.
 Additionally, no rater is allowed to score the responses of his or her own students.